vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1977 The Singer or the Song?
 A reassessment of Lord’s ‘Oral Theory’. in: MAN 12 (1977), 141–153.

-1980 Old Indian.
-The two Sanskrit Epics. in: Traditions of Heroic and Epic Poetry.
+1980 Old IndiaṇThe two Sanskrit Epics. in: Traditions of Heroic and Epic Poetry.
 London 1980. pp. 48–78.

 Smith, Travis L.